lhamadesign/knockout_tournament/DEV_NOTES.md

 [14.03.2021 - 17:00]
 I picked up some of the basic functions that are present on my models and components in order to write tests over them.
 I couldn't cover everything, sadly.

+[15.03.2021 - 13:00]
+I think I finally came to a solution.
+I am not fully happy because I wanted to make the tournament keys to be display responsively.
+But I couldn't.
+That part took me a lot of thinking, displaying that data was a hard work.